Installing Software from Source¶

 Switch to the source directory.
 Enter cd source, where source is the path to the directory containing the source files, and press Enter.

 Read the software’s documentation.
-Some software packages may have additional installation steps or configuration switches not described by these instructions.
+Some software packages may require additional installation steps or configuration switches.
 Review the package’s README and INSTALL files, if available.

 Run the package’s configure script.
 The script prepares the build environment for the package; typically, switches on this script determine where to install the software and where to find relevant dependencies.
 The most frequently used switches include: